 Oregon Shakespeare Festival Intensive

-This class will meet on the Texas State University campus during the 2019 summer semester and will include a required field trip to study the Oregon Shakespeare Festival.
+This class will meet on the Texas State University campus during the 2020 summer semester and includes a required field trip to study the Oregon Shakespeare Festival.

 This program offers intensive undergraduate courses that examine theatre production with a specific focus on acting and directing at this country’s largest regional theatre, the Oregon Shakespeare Festival (OSF).
 With an annual budget of over $25 million, the largest resident acting company in the United States, and a season of 11 plays produced in 3 varied theatres from February until November, the scope and impact of OSF is significant to theatre throughout the country.